 Rural landscapes and geometric designs are common themes in visual arts.
-Eastern Europeans also practice various traditional handicrafts and healing practices exist in all cultures and serve as adaptive responses to disease and illness.
+Eastern Europeans also practice various traditional handicrafts

 10. Sustenance and Health

 Societies have different methods of transforming natural resources into food.
 These methods can shape residence patterns, family structures, and economics.
 Theories of disease breads.
 While beer is the most popular alcoholic beverage, some residents enjoy unique herbal liquors or vodka.
 Notably, the region also has a rich history of wine production, dating back to the 1st century BC.